tomas-fryza/avr-course/labs/01-tools/README.md

 * Understand basic structure of C files
 * Compile and download firmware to AVR device

-The purpose of this laboratory exercise is to learn how to use the git versioning system, write the markdown readme file, learn the basic structure of C code, and learn how to use development tools to program a microcontroller on the Arduino Uno board.
+The purpose of this laboratory exercise is to learn how to use the git versioning system, write the markdown readme file, learn the basic structure of C code, and learn how to use development tools to program ATmega328P microcontroller on the Arduino Uno board.

 ### Table of contents